Nishimura & Asahi

-New in 2018.
-Japan’s biggest law firm, Nishimura & Asahi was established in 1966 and has been involved in a number of arbitrations over the years, spanning M&A, joint ventures and construction.
+Japan’s biggest law firm, Nishimura & Asahi is also the only Japanese firm in the GAR 100.
+It was established in 1966 and has been involved in a number of arbitrations over the years, spanning M&A, joint ventures and construction.
 With Japan only recently beginning to make progress as an arbitral seat, the firm’s activities in this field haven’t been as visible as those of its counterparts in, for example, South Korea.

 But the work is there.
-At time of writing, it has three arbitrations on its books valued in the hundreds of millions.
-It’s been active in disputes across Asia, taking on cases at major institutions like the ICC, SIAC and CIETAC, as well as the Japan Commercial Arbitration Association (JCAA) the Korean Commercial Arbitration Board (KCAB) and other recognised bodies in Indonesia, Vietnam and Thailand.
+It’s been active in disputes across Asia, taking on cases at major institutions like the ICC, SIAC and CIETAC, as well as the Japan Commercial Arbitration Association (JCAA), the Korean Commercial Arbitration Board (KCAB) and other recognised bodies in Indonesia, Vietnam and Thailand.

-In 2010, it caught a lot of notice for winning a pro-New York Convention ruling in the Tokyo courts for insurance company AIU during set-aside proceedings, which was shortlisted for a GAR award.
+In 2010, it caught a lot of notice for winning a pro-New York Convention ruling in the Tokyo courts for insurance company AIU during set-aside proceedings; the case was shortlisted for a GAR award.

-The practice is led by Tokyo partner Hiroyuki Tezuka, who is a familiar face around the region – he sits on the SIAC Court and the KCAB International Arbitration Committee, as well as the ICC Court.
-He is also among the small group of Tokyo practitioners helping to set up a new hearing centre for the JCAA.
+The practice is led by Tokyo partner Hiroyuki Tezuka, who is a familiar face around the region – he sits on the SIAC Court and the KCAB international arbitration committee, as well as the ICC Court.
+He is the only Japanese lawyer to feature in Who’s Who Legal’s list of Thought Leaders in international arbitration.

 The firm has offices in four Japanese cities and 11 overseas offices, including in Beijing, Shanghai, Hanoi, Ho Chi Minh City, Hong Kong, Jakarta, Yangon, Bangkok, Dubai and New York.